uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

 There are three ways to create a Collection.

 - Start from [an existing Collection you created or own](#how-do-i-find-collections-i-created-or-own).
-- [Install Globus Connect Personal](#how-do-i-install-globus-connect-personal) and [share a folder](#how-do-i-choose-specific-folders-to-share-using-globus-connect-personal) to create a Collection you created or own.
+- [Install Globus Connect Personal](#how-do-i-install-globus-connect-personal) and [share a folder](#how-do-i-choose-specific-folders-to-share-using-globus-connect-personal) to create a Collection.
 - Install and configure one or more Collections with Globus Connect Server.
 To do this, please [Contact Support](../../../help/support.md#how-do-i-create-a-support-ticket) to start a discussion.

-The instructions below assume you are starting from an existing Collection you created or own.
+The instructions below assume you are starting from an existing Collection.
+The instructions will work to create a subset of your Globus Connect Personal Collection.

 1. [Get onto the Globus Web App](#how-do-i-get-onto-the-globus-web-app).
 1. [Find the existing Collection](#how-do-i-find-collections-i-created-or-own) and access its details page.